Injuries and Wounds: Types, Medicolegal Importance and Gunshot Wounds

 Mechanical injuries: blunt and sharp force

 Mechanical injuries split into blunt-force and sharp-force families.
-Both are routine entries in mortuary registers at AIIMS Delhi, KEM Mumbai and any district government medical college, so NTA treats the morphology as core recall.
+Both are routine entries in mortuary registers at AIIMS Delhi, KEM Mumbai, and district government medical colleges.

 Thermal and electrical injuries